University of Salento, Italy

 Parallel Programming in C with MPI and OpenMP International Edition (2004) Michael J. Quinn McGraw-Hill

-1) Assigns a specific ID to the visitor.
+We use cookies to assigns a specific ID to the visitor.
 This allows the website to determine the number of specific user-visits for analysis and statistics;